This Simple Classic Green Smoothie Recipe Is Still The Best (And Most Versatile)

 Tip 1: Blend well

 If you don’t have a high-speed blender (Blendtec, Vitamix, or the newer Ninjas are my favorites), take the time to blend each ingredient in the green smoothie recipe separately until very smooth, before adding the next.
-Avoiding frozen ingredients will also help you not have “chunkies” instead of smoothies.
+Avoiding frozen ingredients will also help you not have “green chunkies” instead of smoothies.
 Add a bit more water if you feel the smoothie is too thick.

 Tip 2: Start small